-This chapter will guide you through the process of installation and initial configuration of the FAST proxy.
-Upon completion of all necessary steps, you will have an operating FAST proxy node.
+This chapter will guide you through the process of installation and initial configuration of the FAST node.
+Upon completion of all necessary steps, you will have an operating FAST node.
 It will be listening on

 localhost:8080, ready to proxy HTTP and HTTPS requests to the Google Gruyere application.
-The proxy will be installed on your machine along with the Mozilla Firefox browser.
+The node will be installed on your machine along with the Mozilla Firefox browser.

-To install and configure the FAST proxy, do the following:
+To install and configure the FAST node, do the following:

 - Install the Docker software